This event has completed.

 Belonging First: Cultivating Connection in Schools

-Hosted by Collaborative Classroom and Come Home Collective
+A Professional Learning Experience Hosted by Buncombe County Schools, Collaborative Classroom, and Come Home Collective

 Research tells us that we cannot expect our students to excel academically unless they experience a sense of safety and belonging.
-During this one day in person learning experience, educators will explore how to center relationships in a caring school community.
-They will engage in a process to reflect on current practice, identify high impact action steps, and plan for the first day, week, and month of the school year.
+During this in-person professional learning experience, educators will explore how to center relationships in a caring school community.
+Participants will engage in a process to reflect on current practice, identify high-impact action steps, and plan for the first day, week, and month of the upcoming school year.

 Details

-Location: West Buncombe Elementary School 175 Erwin Hills Rd, Asheville, NC
+Location: Buncombe County Schools, 175 Bingham Rd, Asheville, NC

 Cost: Complimentary, but you must register in advance.